KonanW/You-Dont-Know-JS/scope & closures/ch1.md

 # You Don't Know JS: Scope & Closures
 # Chapter 1: What is Scope?

-One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values.
+One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve【回收】 or modify 【修改】those values.
 In fact, the ability to store values and pull values out of variables is what gives a program *state*.

 Without such a concept, a program could perform some tasks, but they would be extremely limited and not terribly interesting.